kishanpatel789/kp_data_dev_site/content/posts/009_WhatIsAJWT.md

 Well well well... if it isn't Mr. Potter.

 It looks like this payload is just a JSON object of 5 key-value pairs, or claims.
 The payload says who the user is and gives some info about when the token is valid.
-The [Javascript Web Token industry standard](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1) defines some claims that can be in a JWT:
+The [JSON Web Token industry standard](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1) defines some claims that can be in a JWT:

 - `sub` (subject): The subject or user represented by the token; this is usually a username
 - `iat` (issued at): The time at which the JWT was created